MaxKortenbruck/text_visualization/README.md

 ### start app.py direct

-To run the app.py directly you need to have installed the latest python version.
-Aditionally you need to have installed flask.
+To run the app.py you may need to install the flask package.

 To run the app.py navigate to the src directory: